MurrellGroup/Einops.jl/README.md

 ### `repeat`

 The `repeat` function will provide a concise way to repeat elements along existing or new axes.
-This can be implemented on top of `Base.repeat` since our methods can dispatch on `Einops.Pattern`.
+This is implemented as a method of `Base.repeat`, dispatching on `Einops.Pattern`.

 ```julia
 julia> image = randn(30, 40); # a grayscale image (of shape height x width)